etfzombie/SimpleDiscordBot/README.md

         OPEN A NEW TERMINAL INSIDE OF VSCODE ---->      ctrl & l to clear up terminal

     the code ------>   ts-node index.ts

-    the terminal should say bot is online or something like that
+    the terminal should say " bot is online "

 ######### THIS CODE WILL START THE BOT #########